elijahmurray/open-print/docs/reference/recipes/green-giant.md

 ## Ingredients

-- Water
-- Spermidine
-- Chlorella powder
+- 20 oz of water
+- Spermidine, 2 Tbsp chlorella powder, yielding 13.5mg spermidine
-- Amino complex
+- Amino Complex (lemon) 7.6 g
-- Creatine
+- Creatine 2.5 g
-- Collagen peptides
+- Collagen Peptides 20 g
-- Cocoa flavanols
+- Cocoa Flavanols 500 mg
-- Ceylon cinnamon
+- Ceylon Cinnamon 1 tsp
-- Extra virgin olive oil
+- Optional: 1 Tbsp of Extra Virgin Olive Oil (or, add it to Super Veggie and other meal of the day)

-## Preparation
+## Preparation Instructions

-1. Combine all ingredients in a blender.
+1. Start with 20 oz of water in a blender or shaker.
+1. Add 2 Tbsp of chlorella powder for spermidine.
+1. Incorporate the Amino Complex, Creatine, Collagen Peptides, Cocoa Flavanols, and Ceylon Cinnamon.
-2. Blend until smooth.
+1. Blend or shake until all ingredients are well-mixed.
-3. Serve immediately and enjoy!
+1. Consume with your morning pills.